msvanberg/msvanberg.github.io/_pages/cv.md

 ======

 * How does government investment contribute to transformative capacity in the process industry?
-  * Advisors: Hans Hellmark, Chalmers and Johnn Andersson, RISE
+  * Advisors: Hans Hellsmark, Chalmers and Johnn Andersson, RISE

 * Beyond AI exposure: Which tasks are cost-effective to automate with computer vision?
   * Advisor: Neil Thompson, Massachusetts Institute of Technology